How to improve technical skills and add them to your resumé

 Share

-In today's competitive job market, you need to set yourself apart.
+When you’re looking for a job, it’s important to set yourself apart in any way that you can.
 Things like updating the look of your resumé to feature your achievements is a good start.
 One vital part is adding technical skills.
 These tell the hiring manager you have the core skills needed to be successful in the role.
 Whatever your industry, technical skills can help you get noticed and progress your career.

 But what are technical skills and how can you build them?
 In this article, we explore examples of technical skills and provide tips on how to highlight them on your resumé.
 Whether you're looking for a promotion or are on the hunt for new opportunities, mastering these skills can help get you there.